Porting Applications using Recipes

 • Arch Linux packages - Search for your program, open the program page, see the "Package Actions" category on the top right position and click on the "Source Files" button, a GitLab page will open, open the .SRCINFO and search for the tarball link on the "source" fields of the file.

-See this example.
+See the nano package example.

 • AUR - Search for your program, open the program page, go to the "Sources" section on the end of the package details.